 Activism for disarmament is often strengthened by public events.
 A well-timed event can disseminate information for awareness, crystallize different but related issues, mobilize people into social movements, raise money for projects, create new networks of interested groups, make visible the critical issues, promote upcoming events, as well as educate and train people to become agents for social change.
 Here are several ‘event’ examples that can inspire action for disarmament.

-6Vigil: A vigil is usually a quiet night-time event.
+A vigil is usually a quiet night-time event.
 Traditionally, vigils were meant for spiritual devotion and observance.
-Today, vigils are organized to offer support, show political solidarity, mourn a tragic event, and display remembrance.
+Today, vigils are organized to offer support, show political solidarity, mourn a tragic event and display remembrance.
 Vigils often involve the lighting of candles to symbolically call attention to an event or a larger issue.
 Many disarmament events are held as vigils to remember the victims of armed violence and war.
 These events can be timed to correspond with certain symbolic dates, such as, the UN International Day of Peace observed every year on September 21st or annual vigils held on August 6th and 9th to remember the atomic bombings of Hiroshima and Nagasaki.
-Here’s a video link to a candle light vigil held by our friends at ICAN in Australia to commemorate Human Rights Day and condem the continued proliferation of nuclear weapons.
+There’s also the UN International Day for the Total Elimination of Nuclear Weapons.

-8Concert/Performance: Another good way to bring attention to disarmament and non-proliferation is to hold a concert, a poetry/spoken word reading, theater or dance performance.
+Another good way to bring attention to disarmament and nuclear issues is to hold a concert, a poetry/spoken word reading, theater or dance performance.
 The combination of activism and the arts has been around for a long time and is often used to garner media attention and is another means of creating a concerned community.
 The Washington Peace Center provides an excellent step by step guide for organizing a concert or public arts event.
 Check out our Arts for Disarmament page to see a concert that Hibakusha Stories organized in May 2015 called With Love to Hiroshima and Nagasaki.

-10Plan an Internet Event: Social movements are most successful when engaging in appropriate modes of action.
+Social movements are most successful when engaging in appropriate modes of action.
 Action can be defined by taking the knowledge you have about nuclear issues using this knowledge to advocate for change.
 One important way to take action is to join others so that a larger collective voice can speak together.
-As described above, people can mobilize with others physically in demonstrations, rallies, marches, and teach-ins.
+As described above, people can mobilize with others physically in demonstrations, rallies, marches and teach-ins.
 But people can also mobilize virtually by using the Internet.